thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 .. note::

    The default communication interface to the EVAL-AD-IMP250-SL is via its USB port.
-Using the USB Type C cable included with the evaluation board (TTL-232R-RPI), FTDI's Virtual COM Port (VCP) drivers must be downloaded from their website located at https://www.ftdichip.com/Drivers/VCP.htm
+Using the USB Type-C cable included with the evaluation board (TTL-232R-RPI), FTDI's Virtual COM Port (VCP) drivers must be downloaded from their website located at https://www.ftdichip.com/Drivers/VCP.htm